Last Updated on85

-5 Highlights You Won’t Want To Miss In KL
+Popular Places You Don’t Want To Miss

 They are super-impressive, modern, architectural structures, towering over 450 metres high.
 The shiny glass and steel exterior reflects the sun, creating a real wow factor.